1. Configure your project

 Now add

-apollo-coroutines-support to the list of dependencies.
-This is the actual code that will run on the device and help schedule queries.
+apollo-runtime to the list of dependencies.
+This is the code that executes queries and parses responses.

 1dependencies {